 Finally, the impact of glyphosate on the gut is complex and multi-faceted.
 We cannot go into the tremendous amount of detail here but Stephanie Seneff has done so in this paper (Samsel A, 2015).
 There are multiple ways in which glyphosate can contribute to and worsen ASD.
 We advise avoidance and will explain how you can do that later in this article series on ASD.

-Treatments used to date for ASD include behavioral therapy, speech and social therapy, diet / nutrition and medical treatments.
+Autism solutions and treatments used to date include behavioral therapy, speech and social therapy, diet / nutrition and medical treatments.
 However no medical treatment has been approved to treat core symptoms of ASD, such as social communication difficulties and repetitive behaviors (Kang DW, 2019).
 Considering the link between the gut and brain, the first approach should be to address gut health.
+Thank you for reading this article on autism solutions.

 — To Be Continued —